gary-archer/authguidance.mobileweb.android/README.md

 ### Details

-* See the **Mobile Web Integration Overview** page for a visual summary and instructions on how to run the code
+* See the **Mobile Web Integration Overview** for a visual summary and instructions on how to run the code

 ### Technologies and Behaviour